JChafin87/BaseballStatFinder/README.md

 # Project Summary

-Baseball Stat Finder is an application that searches through season statistics for every current Major Leauge Baseball player.
+Baseball Stat Finder is an application that searches through season statistics for every current Major League Baseball player.
 The user selects a year to search through, and up to 3 stats to filter by.
 The application will generate a table based on those parameters.

 **Example:**